fpillet/NSLogger/README.markdown

 You can create custom filters to quickly switch between different views of your logs.

 # Evolved logging facility #
 It's very easy to log binary data or images using *NSLogger*.
 Use the *LogData()* and *LogImage()* calls in your application, and you're done.
-Advanced users can also instantiate multiple loggers.
-For example, you could log your debug messages using macros that only log in DEBUG mode.
-And you can additionally instrument your application with a second logger that connects to a remote URL / IP address, and sends live traces over the network directly from a client device.
-It can be very effective to diagnose problems remotely on client devices.
+Advanced users can also enable remote logging to have logs sent directly from remote devices running at distant locations, or have logs be directed to a file that can later be sent to a remote server.

 # Powerful desktop viewer #
-The desktop viewer application provides powerful tools, like:
+The desktop viewer application provides tools like:

- * Filters (with regular expression matching) that let your perform data mining in your traces
+ * Filters (with regular expression matching) that let your perform data mining in your logs
  * Timing information: each message displays the time elapsed since the previous message in the filtered display, so you can get a sense of time between events in your application.
  * Image and binary data display directly in the log window
- * Very fast navigation in your traces
+ * Fast navigation in your logs
+ * Display and export all your logs as text

-Your traces can be saved to a `.nsloggerdata` file, and reloaded later.
+Your logs can be saved to a `.nsloggerdata` file, and reloaded later.
+When logging to a file, name your log file with extension `.rawnsloggerdata` so NSLogger can reopen and process it.

 Note that the NSLogger Mac OS X viewer requires **Mac OS X 10.6 or later**.

 ![Filter Editor](http://github.com/fpillet/NSLogger/raw/master/Screenshots/filtereditor.png "Filter Editor")